RRZE-HPC/OSACA-Artifact-Appendix/README.md

 The comparison shows that OSACA is to date the most capable and versatile in-core runtime prediction tool available.

 ## A.2 Description
-*NOTE: This is the Intel-only branch of the original repository to reproduce the results on an Intel machine.*
+*NOTE: This is the Intel-only branch of the original repository to reproduce the results for the Sch√nauer Triad benchmark and the 2D Jacobi Stencil benchmark on an Intel machine.*

+**(For reproducing results for all kernels or results on different machines, check out the master branch)**

 ### A.2.1 Check-list for reproducing results
 - Compilation: